Showing Collections: 1 - 15 of 15

 The collection consists of the personal papers of Joseph Josten and includes correspondence, photographs, various subject files, news clippings, and newspapers.
 The materials relate mainly to Josten's work as a journalist during and after World War II.

-The collection consists of photocopies of documents including the military passport, work book, birth certificate, school release certificate, and home certificate of Czech immigrant Josef Krhounek to the United States circa 1905.
-Also included are photocopied travel documents for Franz Krefei to travel from Bohemia to the U.S., 1879.
+The collection consists of photocopies only.
+Includes a military passport, work book, birth certificate, school release certificate, and home certificate of Czech immigrant Josef Krhounek to the United States circa 1905.
+Also included are photocopied travel documents for Franz Krefei to travel from Bohemia to the United States in 1879.
 Anna Stechova's birth certificate, marriage certificate of Jakub Vaniata and Anna Stechova.
-Documents in English, Czech and German.
+The documents are in English, Czech, and German languages.

 The Fedde Papers include correspondence, biographical materials, newspaper articles, personal memorabilia, photographs, and materials related to the history and 50th anniversary of the University of Nebraska Home Economics Department.